Skip to main content

 Dry skin under-produces sebum — the natural oil that forms a protective film on your skin's surface.
 Without adequate sebum, moisture evaporates through the skin faster than it can be replaced.
 This is called transepidermal water loss (TEWL), and it is the core problem that every product in a dry-skin routine should address.

 Genetics largely determine your skin type, but environment (dry climates, indoor heating), age (sebum production declines after 40), and over-cleansing can worsen dryness.
+Certain medications — including oral retinoids like isotretinoin, diuretics, and some cholesterol-lowering drugs — also deplete skin moisture from the inside out, making topical hydration even more important during treatment courses.
 The fix involves three layers of defense: humectants to pull moisture in, emollients to soften and smooth, and occlusives to seal it all together.

 Our Hydration Powerhouse Picks